ivoitovych/hdl-simulation-accelerated/MARKET_ANALYSIS.md

   - **Open-Source Software Simulators**: Tools like Verilator (cycle-accurate, compiles RTL to C++ for high speed), Icarus Verilog, and ESSENT compete in software-only simulation but can be hardware-accelerated on commodity servers or FPGAs.
 These are free and integrate with open ecosystems, appealing to cost-sensitive users.

-Tenstorrent's hardware (e.g., Grayskull e150, Wormhole chips) isn't currently marketed for HDL/RTL simulation, but its scalable, RISC-V-based architecture with dataflow processing could be adapted for parallel simulation workloads, especially given its open-source software stack (e.g., TT-NN for multi-device orchestration).
+Tenstorrent's hardware (e.g., Grayskull e150, Wormhole chips) isn't currently marketed for HDL/RTL simulation, but its scalable, RISC-V-based architecture with dataflow processing could be adapted for parallel simulation workloads, especially given its open-source software stack.
 This positions a TT-based solution as a disruptive, open alternative to proprietary systems, potentially running open-source simulators like Verilator on TT hardware for cost-effective acceleration.
 No direct competitors use similar AI-oriented hardware for this, but GPU-based setups (e.g., NVIDIA) are the closest analog.

 ### Potential Clients